A-Hanson/FinalProjectClusterCafe/README.md

       <br />
       <br />
       <br />
-      to post looking for others interested in a topic or is able to search for
+      to post looking for others interested in a topic.
+A user is also able to search
       <br />
       <br />
       <br />
-      events or groups in their local area based off of their nearest coffee shop.
+      for events or meetings in their local area based off of their nearest coffee shop.
       <br />
       <br />
       <br />
     </kbd>
   <br />
   <br />
-    <a href="https://github.com/BryceShearn/Coding-Coverage"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/BryceShearn/FinalProject"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://tinyurl.com/CodingCoverage">View Website</a>
+    <a href=" -- WEBSITE LINK --">View Website</a>
     ·
-    <a href="https://github.com/BryceShearn/Coding-Coverage/issues">Report Bug</a>
+    <a href="https://github.com/BryceShearn/FinalProject/issues">Report Bug</a>
     ·
-    <a href="https://github.com/BryceShearn/Coding-Coverage/issues">Request Feature</a>
+    <a href="https://github.com/BryceShearn/FinalProject/issues">Request Feature</a>
   </p>
 </p>